MediaComem/comem-masrad-dfa/subjects/jquery-dom/README.md

 Let's **insert this new message in our page**.
 To do this, we'll use the `.append()` method.

-> This method append the given jQuery object at the end of the jQuery object that called the method.
+> This method append the given jQuery object at the end of the jQuery object on which the method is called.

 ```js
 $("#send-btn").click(function(event) {